natebarksdale/natebarksdale.github.io/src/content/blog/+2008-08-08-the-food-here-is-awful.md

 description: Sudhir Venkatesh explores the stark contrasts between a millionaire's experiences and those of a local squatter in Chicago's impoverished neighborhoods.
 emoji: 🍗
 tags:
-  - 🍗 food insecurity
+  - 🌆 Chicago
-  - 🏙️ urban challenges
+  - 🌍 Society
-  - 💵 philanthropy
+  - 🌱 Sustainability
 haiku: |
   In streets of struggle,
   Choices limited by need,